rwaldron/tc39-notes/es8/2017-03/mar-22.md

 IS: We have appropriate measures in place; we do not need enforcement here.

-SD: I would say it’s not just for sexual harassment.
+SD: I would say it's not just for sexual harassment.
 But is there ever a reason where the chair may be non-partial in a proposal?

 AWB: What should happen in that case, and in the past it has, that's the point where the chair should step away from his "chair hat" and someone else should step into the chair position.